 - source analyses.

 Classroom examinations often incorporate essays and source exercises.
-In addition, most modules include a written examination held at the end of each semester during a dedicated exam diet with revision time provided beforehand.
+In addition, many modules include an examination held at the end of each semester during a dedicated exam diet with revision time provided beforehand.

-The School aims to provide feedback on assessments and coursework within three weeks to help you improve on future assessments.
+The School aims to provide feedback on assessments and coursework within two weeks to help you improve on future assessments.

 Undergraduates at the University of St Andrews must achieve at least 7.0 on the St Andrews 20-point grade scale to pass a module.
 To gain access to Honours-level modules, students must achieve the relevant requisites as specified in the policy on entry to Honours and in the relevant programme requirements.
-Please note that some Schools offer qualified entry to Honours, and this will be clearly specified in the programme requirements.
 To find out the classification equivalent of points, please see the common reporting scale.

 You will be taught by an experienced teaching team with expertise and knowledge of history.
 Postgraduate research students who have undertaken teacher training may also contribute to the teaching of classes and seminars under the supervision of the module leader.

 You can find contact information for all history staff on the School of History website.

 The University’s Student Services team can help students with additional needs resulting from disabilities, long-term medical conditions or learning disabilities.
 More information can be found on the students with disabilities web page.

 England, Wales, Northern Ireland and Republic of Ireland